top of page

 The Other Side of the Coin

-Although the sense of community was powerful in Black Bottom and Paradise Valley, it could not overcome some of the basic human problems caused by thousands of people living in an area meant for far less.
+Although the sense of community was robust in Black Bottom and Paradise Valley, it couldn't mitigate some of the fundamental human issues stemming from thousands of people living in an area designed for far fewer.

-Roy Cohen in Collier’s November 23, 1946 edition covered the issues of Black Bottom.
-He noted that Detroit became a boom town that mushroomed so fast the building industry could not keep pace with it.
-Twice in two decades Detroit’s population doubled.
-That issue, paired with segregation, meant black Detroiters were forced to live in overcrowded and unsanitary areas.
-At the time of the article, it was estimated that 85% of Detroit’s housing area was shut off to blacks.
-During World War II, 250,000 people came to Detroit and lived out of trailers, tents, barns, and chicken coops.
-Forty-five thousand housing units was built for 65,000 families.
-Of that number, only 2,000 units were allocated for the 20,000 black families impacted.
+Roy Cohen's coverage in Collier’s November 23, 1946 edition shed light on the challenges faced in Black Bottom.
+He observed that Detroit had become a boom town, expanding so rapidly that the construction industry struggled to keep pace.
+Detroit's population doubled twice in two decades, exacerbating issues of segregation and forcing black Detroiters into overcrowded and unsanitary living conditions.
+At the time of the article, it was estimated that 85% of Detroit’s housing area was inaccessible to blacks.
+During World War II, 250,000 people flocked to Detroit, living in trailers, tents, barns, and chicken coops.
+Only 45,000 housing units were constructed for 65,000 families, with a mere 2,000 units allocated for the 20,000 black families affected.

 Detroit Tent Housing 10311935.jpg